AayushiMittal/Sequence-cmpe-202/README.md

 1. Unzip the folder and cd into the Sequenceparser folder.
 2. Run the jar file by passing the java source file path and output filename in cmd.
 For example : D:\Cmpe 202\SequencePersonalproject>java -jar SeqParser.jar uml-sequence-test sequencetestimg
+-------------path---------\<foldername>java -jar<jar file>--<foldername for sequence> <Imagename>

-Link to the youtube video:    https://youtu.be/lK3CoMfPXRQ
+Link to the youtube video:    https://youtu.be/pyme1yxsLOk

 ![image](https://cloud.githubusercontent.com/assets/25543015/25731269/ac1309a6-30f9-11e7-9f72-2695003a5ead.png)